 If you don’t mind the tradeoff, here are some options to look into:

-This tour which includes breakfast, a historical tour, lunch and UNLIMITED beer + a reserved table
+This tour which includes a historical tour, lunch and 2 liters of beer + a reserved table

 This experience which is the cheapest option I found and seems to include a short tour around the Oktoberfest grounds along with guaranteed seats